Icinga/icinga2/doc/2-getting-started.md

       check_command = "ping4"
       vars.sla = "24x7"

-      assign where "linux-server" in host.groups
+      assign where "linux-servers" in host.groups
-      assign where "windows-server" in host.groups
+      assign where "windows-servers" in host.groups
       ignore where host.address == ""
     }